taxjar/taxjar-api-docs/source/reference.md

 Parameter | Type | Description
 --------- | ------- | -----------
-customer_id | string | Unique identifier of the given customer. name | string | Name of the customer. exemption_type | string | Type of customer exemption: `wholesale`, `government`, `other`, or `non_exempt`. exempt_regions[][country] | string | Two-letter ISO country code where the customer is exempt. exempt_regions[][state] | string | Two-letter ISO state code where the customer is exempt. country | string | Two-letter ISO country code of the customer's primary address. state | string | Two-letter ISO state code of the customer's primary address. city | string | City of the customer's primary address. street | string | Street address of the customer's primary address.
+customer_id | string | Unique identifier of the given customer. exemption_type | string | Type of customer exemption: `wholesale`, `government`, `other`, or `non_exempt`.
+exempt_regions[][country] | string | Two-letter ISO country code where the customer is exempt. exempt_regions[][state] | string | Two-letter ISO state code where the customer is exempt. name | string | Name of the customer. country | string | Two-letter ISO country code of the customer's primary address. state | string | Two-letter ISO state code of the customer's primary address. zip | string | Postal code of the customer's primary address. city | string | City of the customer's primary address. street | string | Street address of the customer's primary address.